 Brandon Knox is the Program Manager at Lambert House, loves being in the outdoors, and serves as a backup facilitator for this program.
 He studied Oceanography at the University of Washington, is an Eagle Scout, and grew up camping and hiking with family.
 Brandon has had the opportunity to learn wilderness emergency preparedness skills from the Cowlitz County Search and Rescue, wilderness survival, and first aid training as a teen.
 He co-facilitated a Lambert House hike to the summit of Mount Ellinor in 2017 (pictured above).
 Brandon loves the clarity of mind found outdoors, and his favorite animal is the giant panda.

-Trip Rgistration - Boating on Lake Washington
+Trip Rgistration - Stand Up Paddling on Lake Sammamish

 Waiver of Liability: Required for each trip, signed by the participant if 18-22, or by parent/guardian if the participant is 17 or younger.
 Turn the waiver in when you arrive for the trip.
 If you don’t have a signed waiver, you won’t be allowed to go.